giodueck/factorio-computing/horizon/doc/machine-language.md

 - b: nt (never) (noop)

 ## Memory access: 0x3
+Instruction format: 4

-Address used is always the one stored in RA.
+Address used is always the one stored in AR.
-Value to store is also always a register, and RA is illegal to use as an operand in memory access instructions
+Value to store is also always a register, and AR is illegal to use as an operand in memory access instructions

 - 0: store
 - 1: load
-- 2*: storei (store and increment RA)
+- 2*: storei (store and increment AR)
-- 3*: loadi (load and increment RA)
+- 3*: loadi (load and increment AR)
-- 4*: stored (store and decrement RA)
+- 4*: stored (store and decrement AR)
-- 5*: loadd (load and decrement RA)
+- 5*: loadd (load and decrement AR)

 ## Stack: 0x3
+Instruction formats: 1 (only return), 4, 5 (push, call)

 The stack is 512 cells wide, and SP always points to the first empty address on the top of the stack.